Gating-Induced Mott Transition in NiS$_2$: Conclusions

 \section{Conclusions}

-Recent developments in the implementation of electrostatic and electrolyte gating opened new avenues of research where the carrier concentrations in materials can be tuned continuously without necessarily introducing disorder or stoichiometric effects.
-Here, we used first principles DFT+eDMFT to study an electrostatic-gating induced metal-insulator transition in the Mott insulating transition metal sulfide NiS$_2$.
+Recent developments in electrostatic gating opened new avenues of research where the carrier concentrations in materials can be tuned continuously without necessarily introducing disorder or stoichiometric effects.
+Here, we used first principles DFT+eDMFT to study an filling induced metal-insulator transition in the Mott insulating transition metal sulfide NiS$_2$.
+Although DFT+eDMFT provides a more realistic setting than DMFT alone, there are still phenomena, such as polarons\cite{Capone2004} and Wigner localization\cite{Radonjic2012}, that we are not able to capture.
+If these effect suppress Mottness, they could possibly lead to an even lower carrier concentration needed to induce the metallic state.
 Our calculations show that the spectral properties behaves very differently when a Mott transition is induced by changing carrier concentration (filling control), rather than isovalent chemical substitution (bandwidth control).
 Increasing the carrier concentration leaves the system with significant incoherent spectral weight, while bandwidth manipulation via Se substitution creates coherent bands and minimal incoherent weight at the Fermi level.
-Our results further show that metal-insulator transitions at a wide range of temperatures can be induced in NiS$_2$ under modest doped electron concentrations well within the range of electrolyte gating experiments.
+Our results further show that metal-insulator transitions at a wide range of temperatures can be induced in NiS$_2$ under modest doped electron concentrations.
 A concentration of $\Delta n = 0.06$ additional electrons per Ni atom corresponds to a surface electron density of $\sim\!
 8 \! \times\!
-10^{13}~ e^-/\mathrm{cm}^{2}$, assuming the gating penetrates exactly one unit cell, well within the capabilities of electrolyte gating \cite{Leighton2019}.
-Our results show that electrolyte gating can provide a complementary means to study the Mott transition via introducing carriers with minimum disorder.
+10^{13}~ e^-/\mathrm{cm}^{2}$, assuming the gating penetrates exactly one unit cell, well within the capabilities of electrostatic gating \cite{Leighton2019}.
+Our results show that electrostatic gating can provide a complementary means to study the Mott transition via introducing carriers with minimum disorder.

-\acknowledgements We thank C. Leighton for fruitful discussions.
+\acknowledgements We thank C. Leighton and J. Walter for fruitful discussions.
 This work was supported primarily by the National Science Foundation through the University of Minnesota MRSEC under Award Number DMR-2011401.